German Verbs

 1. German Verb Conjugation

-In order to use verbs in German sentences, we must first cover the topic of conjugation.
-Let's do this by learning how to conjugate the verb machen, which means 'to make'.
+To use verbs in German sentences, we need to cover conjugation.
+We’ll start by learning how to conjugate the verb machen, which means "to make."

 PronounConjugationTranslation